|Other Articles in this Series on Korean Coins|

 Another thing to notice about the regular mint sets in this date range are the fluctuations in the numbers of sets assembled for the years 2001 to 2005.
 The 2003 mint sets are the fewest in number, at 17,000 total.
 Starting in 2006, the Bank standardized the total number for each year’s regular mint set at 50,000 sets made (see production chart below).

 Collectors of BOK mint sets have also noticed the relative rarity of the 2001 BOK regular mint set and its higher asking price compared to the other fourteen regular mint sets from these years.
-The casual observer of the South Korean collector market will notice that many Year 2000 proof sets that can be found for sale at any given time, but rarely does a 2001 regular mint set ever show up, even though 10,000 more of them were made.
+The casual observer of the South Korean collector market will notice that a few Year 2000 proof sets can be found for sale at any given time, but rarely does a 2001 regular mint set ever show up, even though 10,000 more of them were made.
 The explanation bandied about among collectors in Korea is that when the Bank of Korea museum finished renovation in 2001, its gift shop opened and began selling the mint set for that year before collectors had caught onto the fact.
 As it was a new attraction in downtown Seoul, the Bank of Korea museum was frequented by large groups of people, comprising mostly of local middle-school and high-school students on field trips.
 Before the collectors could acquire the new mint sets, crowds of these tourists visited the gift shop, and in short order they had drained it of almost all of the 2001 mint sets.
 This resulted in most of that year’s sets ending up in the hands of non-collectors, and not into the small, closed-circuit loop of South Korean coin collectors and dealers that usually get to these sets first.

 The coins in these regular mint sets issued after 2000 seem to have decently-struck coins, with few noticeable surface marks up until 2009.
 This is especially the case for the coins in the regular-issue sets from 2001 to 2005.
 The 2010 mint sets seemed to have included coins with quite noticeable surface marks, as if they had been taken out of mint bags and plugged into the sets.
 Rather telling, perhaps, was the fact that the 2010 regular mint set was the only BOK mint set other than the 1998 mint set that was not issued with a slipcase.